vincalkr/semantic-ui-calendar-react/README.md

 :tada: Starting with version 0.8.0 it's css free.
 :warning: Uncompatible with *semantic-ui-react* version 0.83.0

-NEW FEATURE :tada:

-#In DatTimeInput Component (using in inline)

-+added new callback prop called onDateChange triggered on month - year changing when press side arrows

-+hourPicker and minutePicker show only houres and minutes inside enable dates array

 # semantic-ui-calendar-react-plus
 Datepicker react component based on semantic-ui-react components